GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 `g_main_context_pending()`, the replacement for `gtk_main_iteration()` is
 `g_main_context_iteration()`.

-Here is a replacement that will iterate the default main loop until all windows have been closed:
+In GTK 4, you can use this replacement that will iterate the default main loop until all windows have been closed:

 ```
 while (g_list_model_get_n_items (gtk_window_get_toplevels ()) > 0)